 When traveling with pets to Indonesia, you have two options to transport it by air.
 First you may bring your pet as an excess baggage.
 Please contact the airline if you want to do so as not every arline provides this kind of service.
 Another way is by cargo where you will usually find the cost a lot cheaper compare to that of excess baggage way.

-Moreover, you may need, according to this article, to consider doing following preparation to ensure your pet’s comfy during the air travel:
+Moreover, you may need to consider doing following preparation to ensure your pet’s comfy during the air travel:

 - For long trip, you may consider to have one night transit (layover) to let your pets have better rest for not flying all the way through in one day.
 You may check the hotels that will let you bring your pets when your are traveling with pets overseas.
 In addition, please make sure you have prepared the transit document for your pets if you plan to do so.